Asking for a letter of recommendation?

 Can I write you a strong letter?

-If you are applying to study abroad, generally if you have taken a class with me and done steady work – normally earning a B, attending class regularly, and turning in work in a timely way – I will be able to recommend you, since those letters don’t require me to have much detail about you.
+For study abroad, internship placement letters, and such like: generally if you have taken a class with me and done steady work – normally earning a B, attending class regularly, and turning in work in a timely way – I will be able to recommend you, since those letters don’t require me to have much detail about you.

 If you are applying for graduate school, normally I should be familiar with your work, you should have been in more than one class with me, and we should have had reasonably in-depth conversations about your academic work in office hours.
 Generally, you should have received both high marks (in the A range) and good comments from me on your work.

 When should you contact me?

 Generally, you should submit everything that I will need to write you a strong letter at least two weeks before it is due.
 This means that you should ask me if I will be able to write a letter 3-4 weeks ahead of the due date.
 That way, if I am not able to write a recommendation for you, you can approach other profs.
 I am occasionally able to meet last-minute requests, and it is fine to ask me for a letter with less lead-time, but you should not count on it.

 After I have agreed to write for you (even if you have already sent me some of this in your initial request), please send the following: